-Health and Human Services Secretary Robert F. Kennedy Jr. told red-state governors the Food and Drug Administration is conducting a safety review of the abortion drug mifepristone following reports of serious adverse effects in women who took the drug.
+Health and Human Services Secretary Robert F. Kennedy Jr. told governors of conservative-leaning states that the Food and Drug Administration is conducting a safety review of the abortion drug mifepristone after reports of serious adverse effects.

 Mr. Kennedy and FDA Commissioner Marty Makary wrote to 22 Republican attorneys general informing them of the review, which they said will examine “real-world outcomes and evidence, relating to the safety and efficacy of the drug.”

-Mr. Kennedy is under pressure from GOP governors and lawmakers to increase restrictions on the drug and even pull it off the market entirely.
+Mr. Kennedy is under pressure from Republican governors and lawmakers to increase restrictions on the drug and even pull it off the market.

 Removing the drug, which is generally considered safe, would undermine President Trump’s campaign pledge to leave abortion access decisions up to the states.

-Critics of the review say the Trump administration is hunting for a reason to restrict mifepristone, not out of safety concerns but to placate anti-abortion groups that want to block its use.
-It’s the most widely utilized method of abortion in the country.
+Critics of the review say the Trump administration is hunting for a reason to restrict mifepristone, not out of safety concerns but to placate pro-life groups that want to block its use.
+It’s the most widely used method of abortion in the country.

 “Let’s be clear: This is not about safety — this is the first step in banning abortion nationwide, even in states where it is currently protected,” said Mini Timmaraju, president of Reproductive Freedom for All.
 “Donald Trump, Robert F. Kennedy Jr. and Martin Makary are hijacking our government agencies to push a backdoor abortion ban.
 They are lying about their agenda, and this is proof.
 Mifepristone is safe, effective and essential.
 This is political interference designed to rip away our freedoms.”